poseidon-framework/minotaur-archive/.github/PULL_REQUEST_TEMPLATE.md

 Linked to https://github.com/poseidon-framework/minotaur-recipes/issues/XXX
 <!-- Link to the Minotaur-recipes issue above. https://github.com/poseidon-framework/minotaur-recipes/issues -->

+If this PR adds a new package to the archive, please note:
 New packages added to the [minotaur archive](https://github.com/poseidon-framework/minotaur-archive) are always published in version `1.0.0`.
-This means that nay and all changes made to the package during the review process, should only bump the `Minor` or `Patch` version of the package.
+This means that any and all changes made to the package during the review process, should only bump the `Minor` or `Patch` version of the package.

 PR checklist: